opensearch-project/security/.github/pull_request_template.md

     personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+For more information on following Developer Certificate of Origin and signing off your commits, please check [here](https://github.com/opensearch-project/OpenSearch/blob/main/CONTRIBUTING.md#developer-certificate-of-origin).